 What is the Global Scales for Early Development?

 The Global Scales for Early Development (GSED) is a new tool that assesses the development of children under age 3 from around the world.
 It captures cognitive, socio-emotional, language, and motor skills, providing a “developmental score” (D-Score) to give an overall picture of children’s development.
-Designed to track children’s development over time, the GSED measures populations, not individuals.
+Designed to track children’s developm A mother holds a baby while reading about early childhood development tools in a bright room. ent over time, the GSED measures populations, not individuals.

 RTI Distinguished Fellow Maureen Black helped create the GSED, and recently participated in a World Health Organization (WHO) webinar introducing this new tool to the international community.
 On the day of its launch, we sat down with her to learn some background about early childhood development, and why GSED fills an important gap.